 Whether they lasted six years or six hours, below you will find a catalog of my favorite passion projects.
-I keep this page partially to track the random side-projects I've explored, but also to remind myself that no matter what job I end up doing, I'll always be able to find time on the side to get invested in something risky and random.
+I keep this page partially to track the random side-projects I've explored, but also to remind myself that I'll always be able to find time on the side to get invested in something risky and/or random.

 Social Media Infographics

 Following the murder of George Floyd on May 25 2020, I was challenged to find a way I could help advance the #BlackLivesMatter movement beyond just donating and protesting.
 My solution was to create a series of infographics aimed at helping people understand the situation and their role in seeking justice.
 I was shocked at the positive reaction to the first flowchart, which began circulating on Instagram and Twitter, inspiring a series of subsequent graphics.

 The Rise of Handwritten Album Art, As Told Through Data

 I analyzed over 1,000 songs dating back to 1975 to determine the typography trends in chart-topping songs.
 The Data Visualization Society ended up publishing it!
 Click here to explore the project.

 Social Media Murder Mystery, The Game

 With zero planning, I once spent an entire weekend scripting, designing, and building a murder mystery computer game.
 I came up with this "modernized Clue" concept where a player gets access to the murder victim's phone, swiping through their apps (customized versions of Instagram, Tinder, and Spotify called "Starly," "Smirk", and "Sownd") to try and figure out who killed them.
 I ended up building the project in Scratch—the only game-development software I had.